What better day than Thanksgiving to celebrate our country’s food rebels!

 These two interests began to find each other and to create an alternative way of thinking about food.
-Today, more than 19,500 organic farmers produce everything from wheat to meat, and organic sales top nearly $39 billion a year.
-Also, about 8,000 farmers markets operate in practically every city and town across the land, linking farmers and food makers directly to consumers in a local, supportive economy.
+Today, more than 8,000 organic farmers produce everything form wheat to meat, and organic sales top $20 billion a year.
+Some 4,000 vibrant farmers markets operate in practically every city and town across the land, linking farmers and food makers directly to consumers in a local, supportive economy.
 Restaurants, supermarkets, food wholesalers, and school districts are now buying foodstuffs that are produced sustainably and locally.

-This shift did not come from corporate or governmental powers – it percolated up from the grassroots.
-And it’s spreading, as ordinary people inform themselves, organize locally, and assert their own democratic values over those of the corporate structure.
+No one in a position of power – corporate or governmental – made any of these changes happen.
+Instead, the movement percolated up from the grassroots, and it has become a groundswell as ordinary people inform themselves, organize locally, and assert their own democratic values over those of the corporate structure.

-Family by family, town by town, this good food movement has changed not only the market, but also the culture of food.
-As you, your family, and friends sit down for a good meal this Thanksgiving, celebrate this change, which is truly worthy of our thanks.
+Family by family, town by town, this movement has changed not only the market, but also the culture of food.
+That’s a change worthy of our thanks.